Mathnerd314/stroscot/docs/Commentary/Syntax.rst

     }
     { a {b; c}; d}

 Behavior of a new line depends on its indentation level, relative to the indentation of the previous line.
-Indentation level is taken to be the sequence of whitespace characters related by "is prefix of", so "space, tab, space" is different from (incomparable to) "tab, space, space" but is less than "space, tab, space, em space" and more than "space, tab".
+Indentation level is taken to be the sequence of whitespace characters related by "is prefix of", so "space, tab, space" is less than "space, tab, space, em space", more than "space, tab", and incomparable to "tab, space, space".
+Incomparable levels are an error.

 * If it is indented more, it's a sequence given as an argument to the previous line, so a virtual open brace is inserted
 * If it is at the same level, another item in the sequence, so a (virtual) semicolon is inserted
 * If there is a line at lower indentation (or EOF), the sequence is ended as it's a new declaration (`off-side rule <https://en.wikipedia.org/wiki/Off-side_rule>`__).
 A virtual close brace is inserted at the start of the line.
-* Incomparable levels are an error.

 Layout handling is complicated by the presence of grammar rules without layout that allow free choice of indentation, e.g.